OTFS -- Predictability in the Delay-Doppler Domain and its Value to Communication and Radar Sensing: The Zak-OTFS Input-Output (I/O) Relation and Predictability in the Crystalline Regime

 Recall that given a set ${\mathcal S}$, the indicator function ${\chi}_{_{\mathcal S}}[k,l]$ takes the value $1$ for $(k,l) \in {\mathcal S}$, and the value $0$ otherwise.
 We define the \emph{crystalline decomposition} of the effective channel filter to be

-where the first term is the predictable component and the second term is the non-predictable component.
-The crystallization condition corresponds to the special case where the non-predictable component vanishes, that is, ${{\mathcal P}}^c = \emptyset$.
+where the first term is the predictable component and the second term is the non-predictable component. {A mathematically exact definition of the crystallization condition is that the non-predictable component ${{\mathcal P}}^c$ vanishes, and this condition is weaker than (\ref{paper2_crystallization}).
+However, we shall focus on the stricter condition given by (\ref{paper2_crystallization}), since it relates directly to delay and Doppler spread, channel characteristics that are important to wireless systems engineering.}

+\underline{{Remark:}} {We can view the inability to predict the Zak-OTFS I/O relation from a single pilot as the infeasibility of inverting a certain linear system.
+We send a quasi-periodic pilot at the origin, then make $MN$ measurements by sampling the channel DD response on the information grid ($M$ taps along the delay axis and $N$ taps along the Doppler axis).
+Predictability requires that we are able to calculate the effective channel taps $h_{_{\mbox{ {eff}}}}[k, l]$ from the $MN$ measurements.
+This is not possible, for example, when the number of taps to be estimated exceeds the number of measurements.}